Authorization, Least Privilege, RBAC, Geofencing, and Time-Based Access

 Key Takeaways

-• Authorization decides what an authenticated identity can access or change.
+• Authorization decides what an authenticated identity may access; a valid login can still be denied by policy.

-• Geofencing and time-based access are useful guardrails but should not replace strong authentication and logging.
+• Geofencing and time-based access are guardrails that fail closed; they supplement, never replace, strong authentication and logging.

 Authorization and Conditional Access

-Authentication proves an identity.
-Authorization determines what that identity can do.
-A user can authenticate successfully and still be denied access because they are not in the right role, are connecting from an unapproved location, are using an unmanaged device, or are outside an approved time window.
+Authentication proves an identity; authorization decides what that identity may do.
+A user can authenticate successfully and still be denied because they are not in the right role, are on an unapproved device, are connecting from a blocked location, or are outside an approved time window.
+On the N10-009 exam, watch for stems where the user logs in fine but cannot reach a resource - that almost always points to an authorization concept.

 Least Privilege

-Least privilege means an account receives only the permissions needed for the task, no more and no longer than needed.
-It applies to user accounts, service accounts, administrators, network devices, wireless clients, VPN groups, and cloud identities.
+Least privilege means an account receives only the permissions needed for the task, no broader and no longer than necessary.
+It covers user accounts, service accounts, administrators, network devices, wireless clients, VPN groups, and cloud identities.

 Poor patternBetter pattern

-All IT staff are permanent domain adminsAdmins request time-limited elevation for specific systems
+All IT staff are permanent domain adminsAdmins request time-limited elevation (just-in-time) for specific systems

-Every VPN user can reach every subnetVPN groups map to approved applications and networks
+Every VPN user can reach every subnetVPN groups map to only the approved apps and networks

-Guest Wi-Fi can route to internal systemsGuest Wi-Fi reaches only the Internet
+Guest Wi-Fi routes to internal systemsGuest Wi-Fi reaches the Internet only

 RBAC

-Role-based access control, or RBAC, assigns permissions to roles and assigns users to those roles.
-It is easier to review and support than assigning many unique permissions directly to individual users.
+Role-based access control (RBAC) assigns permissions to roles and users to roles, which is far easier to review than granting unique permissions to each person.

-Help deskPassword reset, endpoint inventory, ticket notesFirewall rule changes
+Help deskPassword reset, asset inventory, ticket notesFirewall rule changes

-Network operatorRead network monitoring, run approved diagnosticsIdentity provider administration
+Network operatorRead monitoring, run approved diagnosticsIdentity provider administration

 Conditional Access

-Conditional access uses context to allow, deny, or challenge an access request.
+Conditional access uses context to allow, deny, or challenge a request (for example, force a step-up MFA prompt).

 ConditionExample decision

-Device postureManaged, encrypted laptops can use full VPN
+Device postureOnly managed, encrypted laptops get full VPN

-LocationBlock logins from countries where the company does not operate
+LocationBlock logins from countries where the firm has no operations

-Risk scoreRequire stronger MFA for impossible travel or new device
+Risk scoreDemand stronger MFA on impossible travel or a new device

-NetworkAllow admin portals only from a privileged access workstation subnet
+Source networkPermit admin portals only from a privileged-access-workstation subnet

 Network Authorization Examples